Palmy: Palmy's Life Concert

 This is the first concert in her life, her debut.
 After her tracks were the no.1 on so many music charts, the tickets were sold out within an hour.
 The concert was at Thammasat university auditorium at Tha-prachan campus on 7 April 2002.

 Under the concept Palmy's life, After the concert, she became such a trend-setter.
 Palmy had a big influence on lifestyle, clothes, songs for fans.

 Stay with Me

 After her 2-year pause, she came back and had her second concert at Impact Arena.
 Most songs played in this concert were from her second album.

-The name of this concert means she was still in music industry.
+The name of this concert means she was still in the music industry.

 Palmy in the Candle Light Concert

 A romantic concert under hundreds candles' light, she was the most artistically beautiful artist of the era.
 It took place at Vachirabenchatat Park (known as Rot fai Park).
 This concert was in May in the same year with the Stay with Me concert and she invited 'Pu Anchalee Jongkadeekij' – one of the greatest Thai rock artists in the '90s – as her guest.